beastOP/blog/posts/how-did-i-built-my-blog-in-8-min.md

 ---
-title: "How did I built this blog in 8 min?"
+title: "How did I built this blog in 8 mins?"
 publish_date: 2022-11-26
 ---